Karen Carter Peterson: COVID-19 pandemic

 Protesting against the failure of the Senate chamber to follow Centers for Disease Control's recommended COVID-19 pandemic mask-wearing policy, Peterson refused to attend sessions and missed 85% of her votes of the Louisiana State Senate in 2020.
 She was later criticized in attack ads for accepting her pay during this protest.

 Personal life

 Peterson lives in New Orleans' Warehouse District.
 Her husband, Dana Peterson, is a political consultant.
 Peterson appeared in Spike Lee's documentary about Hurricane Katrina, When the Levees Broke.

-When Peterson resigned her senate seat on April 9, 2022, the reasons she cited were an addiction to gambling as well as mood depression as a related condition.